-We know that the new Relic is currently an extremely discussed online solutions to manage websites.
+How to Get Synthetics Monitoring to Work in New Relic: We know that New Relic is currently an extremely discussed online solution to manage websites.
 This is the reason this blog post was intended to guide you through the monitoring of synthetics and other important data that you need to be aware of in order for your website in order to make them run efficiently.

 What is New Relic?

 New Relic APM, is a cloud-based app for performance management (APM) software that can help to monitor the app’s performance, monitor their health and prioritize the changes they make.

 The system monitors for any abnormalities in the performance of your application.
 Synthetics is an internal service that we offer our clients.

 New Relic APM analyses these incidents and evaluates the state of your app by analyzing the frequency and intensity of these incidents.

 What is Synthetic Monitoring?